Friends mourn mother and daughter found dead in Nob Hill home

 ALBUQUERQUE, N.M.
 (KRQE) Friends and family of the mother and daughter found dead inside their Nob Hill home Friday continue to mourn their loss.
 Meanwhile, police are still on the hunt for their killer.

-Laura and Shanta Hanish are being remembered tonight as two who cared deeply for others and made lasting impacts in the community.
+Laura and Shanta Hanish are being remembered Saturday night as two who cared deeply for others and made lasting impacts in the community.

 “I keep expecting to see her walk out of her door and wave at me as she gets into her car.
 She was the best kind of neighbor,” says friend Brooke Richards.

-Friday, 58-year-old Laura Hanish and her daughter 19-year old Shanta Hanish ere found dead in their home near Coal and Girard.
+Friday, 58-year-old Laura Hanish and her daughter 19-year old Shanta Hanish were found dead in their home near Coal and Girard.

 “To find out that such a horrific thing could happen to someone, to two people that were just so wonderful,” says friend Ryan King.